countzen2000/MachinaTest/README.md

 ### Being upfront about AI usage/Vibecoding
 I used AI (ChatGPT) to do some of the following:
 - write the script/test.sh (needed modifications after generation)
-- This is not AI, but I let npm generate the package.json, which I is normal
 - I let it generate part of the README.md in the code, with my own modifications and updates and changes
 - I let it generate the scaffolding.
 Mainly because my day-to-day is in python, and I haven't worked with setting up Node.js server in a while.
 I guess I could have just googled a template and had the same outcome, but ChatGPT
 - I also had it generate the characters and monsters based on type.js, which I think was a great use of AI.
+(The stuff in data for sheets and maps)
 - I also used AI to check my code, and get me some optimizzation ideas.